deployKF/website/content/guides/local-quickstart.md

         Homebrew | [Install Guide](https://brew.sh/)
         Docker Desktop | [Install Guide](https://docs.docker.com/docker-for-mac/install/)

-        !!! warning "Resource Allocation"

-            In Docker Desktop, you may need to increase the [resource allocation](https://docs.docker.com/desktop/settings/mac/#resources).
-            We recommend allocating at least the following resources:

-            - __4 CPU Cores__
-            - __10 GB RAM__

         ??? question_secondary "Can I use Podman instead of Docker Desktop?"

             Yes.
 While we recommend using Docker Desktop, you may use [Podman](https://podman.io/) instead.